 I’m not suggesting you gouge people with prices that don’t align with the value you’re providing, but also don’t lowball yourself.

 Check out your industry, see what the going rate is for your service, compare what’s out there to what you offer and price accordingly.

 Don’t start a race to the bottom and don’t compete in your industry on price.
 The clients you’ll attract while competing on price probably aren’t those ideal ones we defined earlier.

-Compete on stellar service, a unique process, or exceptional work.
-When you outrun your competition on those aspect, and not on price, you'll attract the clients who aren't shopping for the cheapest, but are shopping for the best fit.
+When you outrun your competition on those aspects, and not on price, you’ll attract the clients who aren’t shopping for the cheapest, but are shopping for the best fit.

 Once you’ve completed the steps above and have begun attracting ideal clients to your site, it’s time to get the snowball rolling, bringing you new ideal clients with minimal effort.

 So, if you didn’t previously have incentive to do an amazing job, this is a major reason to do so.

 Once you have ideal clients coming through the door, they’re your best bet for getting in touch with other ideal clients.